SATSA Library & Toolkits

 The POPI Act and How it Applies to Tourism

-South Africa’s Protection of Personal Information Act (POPIA), which took effect on 1 July 2020, requires all businesses which process personal information of both natural persons and juristic persons to comply with the Act’s eight conditions for lawful processing, by 1 July 2021.
+South Africa’s Protection of Personal Information Act (POPIA), which took effect on 1 July 2020, requires all businesses that process personal information of both natural and juristic persons to comply with the Act’s eight conditions for lawful processing by 1 July 2021.

-SATSA’s Privacy Toolkit - Webinar: Unpacking the POPI Act for Tourism Business.
-To view the recording click here and to access the FAQS, click here.
+• SATSA Webinar: Unpacking the POPI Act for Tourism Business.
+View the recording here

 SATSA Captive Wildlife Toolkit

-Captive wildlife attractions and interactions remain a complex, contentious and emotionally charged issue.
+Captive wildlife attractions and interactions remain complex, contentious and emotionally charged.

 Focussing on products in the tourism value chain that offer animal interactions and considering factors such as the reasons for captivity, the source of animals, their use while in captivity, and their future destination, this tool goes beyond welfare concerns to address the full lifecycle of the animal interactions industry.